qtproject/qt-apps-neptune3-ui/README.md

     $ git config credential.helper cache
     $ git config http.sslverify false

-# Build and install neptune3-ui
+## Build and install neptune3-ui

     $ qmake --version

-This should report a Qt 5.10 version
+This should report a Qt 5.11 version

     $ qmake INSTALL_PREFIX=/path/to/install/folder && make && make install

 This will install all qml files and plugins into the neptune subfolder of '/path/to/install/folder'.
 If INSTALL_PREFIX is not defined, then this will build all neptune3-ui plugins and installs the complete neptune3-ui to /opt/neptune3 folder.

+You should have the Open Sans font installed in your system (see the ttf files in imports/assets/fonts).
+Its installation is *not* being done automatically.

 The installation part is optional.

 * (Optional) Run scripts within the plugins/scripts folder to scan the media on the system

-# Run entire UI
+## Run entire UI

 Building Neptune will make 'neptune3-ui' executable which will be then run: